Kyleg142/localsage/README.md

 **Read through the usage tables carefully!** Proper command usage is key to getting full use out of Local Sage.
 It is a CLI frontend, after all.

+Local Sage was designed with minimal dependencies, so the download is very light.

 ### Dependencies 🧰
 - [Rich](https://github.com/Textualize/rich) - Used extensively throughout.
 Panels, live rendering, etc.
 - [prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) - Prompts and completers, also used extensively.